 With the recent developments in molecular biology, it is feasible to measure the expression levels of thousands of genes simultaneously.
 Using this information, one major task is the gene-expression based classification.
 With the use of microarray data, numerous classification algorithms are developed and adapted for this type of classification.
 RNA-Seq is a recent technology, which uses the capabilities of next-generation sequencing (NGS) technologies.
 It has some major advantages over microarrays such as providing less noisy data and detecting novel transcripts and isoforms.
 These advantages can also affect the performance of classification algorithms.
+Working with less noisy data can improve the predictive performance of classification algorithms.
 Further, novel transcripts may be a biomarker in related disease or phenotype.
 MLSeq package includes several classification algorithms, also normalization and transformation approaches for RNA-Seq classification.